ianopolous/meal-planner/recipes/lentil.soup.md

 1. Sautee the onions, leek and garlic with olive oil, salt, pepper , thyme and cumin for 20 minutes.
 2. Add chopped celery and carrots, cook for 10 minutes.
-3. Add everything else.
+3. Add everything else and 100ml water.
-4. Cover andbring to boil with water.
+4. Cover and bring to boil with water.
 5. Reduce heat, simmer 1 hour.